Home

 It is a fact that employees and their lack of up-to-date cybersecurity knowledge continue to constitute the biggest cyber threat to businesses.
 In addition to simply making people aware of the dangers, there are also plenty of cybersecurity consultants and courses you can look into.

 Remember to always use strong passwords, enable two-factor authentication, and install a good antivirus program.
-Additionally, make sure to update your software and apps regularly and backup your data.
+Additionally, make sure to update your software and apps regularly and back up your data.
 And finally, educate yourself and your team about cybersecurity so that everyone stays safe online.